ngxs/store/docs/recipes/dynamic-plugins.md

 # Dynamic Plugins

-Angular provides the opportunity to avoid bundling development only packages.
+Angular provides the capability to avoid bundling development only packages.
 There packages are `@ngxs/devtools-plugin` and `@ngxs/logger-plugin`.
-You would want to use these packages only while development, but not in the production.
+You would want to use these packages only during development and not in production.

 Let's look at the code below: